keunlee/k8s-operators-over-ez/docs/02/01-golang-operators-overview.md

 ![](../assets/resource-controller-reconciliation-cycle.png)

-> In this section, we will recap the Reconciliation Cycle in more detail, with respect to a Golang Operator Controller.
-The embellishments to the Reconciliation Cycle are shown below:
+> In this section, we will recap the Reconciliation Cycle in more detail with Golang Operator specific embellishments to the Reconciliation Cycle, as shown below:

 ![](../assets/resource-controller-reconciliation-cycle-golang-operators.png)